 2. Walnuts maintain the gut health

-Now if these bacterial composition gets altered in the body, the host may fall prey to several inflammatory diseases and infections.
-Hence, maintaining a proper diet to maintain gut health is the most significant step in having a healthy gut.
+Hence, maintaining a proper diet that includes foods like Walnuts to maintain gut health is the most significant step in having a healthy gut.

-There was a research where 43 participants–between the ages of 30 and 65–with an overweight issue, were put into an American diet for two weeks.
+A research carried out among 42 participants, between the ages of 30 and 65–who were overweight, were put into an American diet for two weeks.

 After this, the participants were assigned to three random diets where walnuts or vegetable oils replaced saturated fat.
-The participants followed each diet for six weeks and the result was–the ones with a walnut diet showed a higher number of gut bacteria that had been associated with health benefits.
+The participants followed each diet for six weeks.

 3. Walnut benefits for brain

 As mentioned earlier, walnuts are found to be quite effective in supporting brain health.
-Walnuts have a high concentration of DHA which is a type of Omega-3 acid.
+Walnuts have a high concentration of DHA (Docosahexaenoic acid) which is a type of Omega-3 acid.

 Some studies show that DHA promotes brain health in infants and even improves cognition in adult brains.
-That is why they are also recommended for people with age-related memory declining issues.
+That is why walnuts are also recommended for people with age-related memory declining issues.

 Moreover, the structure of walnut inside the shell has an uncanny similarity with the folds and wrinkles of a human brain.
 No wonder they are nicknamed as the brain foods!